Oishii

 Oishii is an American vertical farming company that grows strawberries.
-Founded in 2016 by Hiroki Koga and Brendan Somerville, Oishii produces the "omakase" berry, which launched in 2018 at grocers in New York City.
+Founded in 2016 by Hiroki Koga and Brendan Somerville, Oishii produces their omakase berry, which launched in 2018 at grocers in New York City.
 Originally selling for $50 per a tray of eight strawberries, the company cut prices to $20 per tray in 2022.
-Oishii opened a 74,000 square-foot vertical farm in Jersey City, New Jersey in 2022.
+Oishii moved its headquarters to and opened a 74,000 sqft vertical farm in Jersey City, New Jersey in 2022.
+The company opened a 240,000 sqft indoor farm in Lopatcong Township, New Jersey in 2024.